 - What criteria are used to determine student placement in classes?

 - How does this school keep parents informed of school information and activities?

-- Is child care available before or after school?
+- Is quality child care available before and after school?

 Especially for middle schools